oVirt/ovirt-node-ng/docs/book/engine.md

 **FIXME**

 - No updates through Engine
-- Host discovers updates itself, signal available upgrade to Engine needs RFE
+- Host discovers updates itself, then signals that an upgrade is available to Engine.
+Needs RFE
 - RFE needed to let Engine rollback host if needed (chain: engine->vdsm->imgbase)